-Conventions and other meetings may allow individuals to participate without being physically present at a designated location, unless remote participation is explicitly restricted by this Constitution and Bylaws or the governing documents of a party unit or Community Outreach Organization.
-Technology used to facilitate remote participation must enable all participants to hear proceedings as they occur, allow all participants to speak and be heard by other participants to vote.
+Conventions and other meetings may allow individuals to participate without being physically present at a designated location, unless remote participation is explicitly restricted by this and Bylaws or the governing Constitution documents of a party unit or Community Outreach Organization.
+Technology used to facilitate remote participation must enable all participants to hear proceedings as they occur, allow all participants to speak and be heard by other participants when called upon, and allow eligible participants to vote.
 Such technology may not afford individuals participating remotely the ability to participate exactly as they could in person.
-However, no process that uses both remote and inperson participation may give preference to those participating either remotely or in person.
+However, no process that uses both remote and in-person participation may give preference to those participating either remotely or in person.
 The notice for any convention or other meeting to be conducted with remote participation must state the intent to allow for remote participation and must include a description of how to access and participate in the meeting remotely.